 Only 2 weeks later I found myself in Scottsdale, Wright’s winter home and desert conquest.
 In 1937 Wright acquired the desert land and began the process of building Taliesin West, now recognized as a UNESCO World Heritage Site

 Approximately 30 of Wright’s apprentices followed him to Scottsdale every winter and built what is now Taliesin West.
 While they built the beautiful home over 7 years, they had to live in the Sonoran Desert as they built it; they became very familiar with the harshness of the environment.
 Due to this long labor of love, it’s probably the most personal of Wright’s creations.

 Located down a winding road surrounded by citrus trees, the house is nestled into the desert landscape.
-Here, I also took a 90 minute walking tour that leading me through the gardens, living room, private quarters, drafting room, music pavilion, and cabaret building.
+Here, I also took a 90-minute walking tour that led me through the gardens, living room, private quarters, drafting room, music pavilion, and cabaret building.

 It reminded me a lot of Taliesin in Wisconsin; however, it was a bit more updated in style and features since it was built nearly 30 years later.
 It still had the signature

 The landscaping really did look beautiful against the desert backdrop.
 The property had 7 water pools/fountains.
 Water in the desert?
 Don’t worry, it was natural, the water comes from a well on site that Wright (more likely his apprentices!) had dug 486 feet into the ground.

 Taliesin West is a beautiful introduction to the Sonoran Desert and when seen in conjunction with Taliesin just a few weeks prior – you could really see how Wright’s design developed over the years.

 Taliesin West Tour Information